dangrammas/MCP/README.md

 ### 1. Configuration
-- Create Configuration in the root of this project
+- Create Configuration in the root of this project and call it mcp.json
 ```json
 {
   "servers": {